 All in all, very nice yachts which have proven themselves in some serious off-shore cruising.

 These yachts have held their value quite well, while also representing some of the best buys on the brokerage market.
-I sold a gorgeous ‘as new’ 01 with two gens, two davits, top notch electronics with very low hours for mid $700s (back in 02) and she ran on her bottom from Mexico to Alaska and survived a harrowing bar crossing (huge waves stood her on end, then while in trough, waves broke on top of her, pushing her WAY under the surface-yet all windows held and she survived only breaking loose flybridge seats, tender, etc.) in Washington State that would had sunk many another yacht, which proved for a fact that these yachts have what it takes.
+I sold a gorgeous ‘as new’ 01 with two gens, two davits, top notch electronics with very low hours for mid $700s (back in 02) and she ran on her bottom from Mexico to Alaska and survived a harrowing Grey Inlet bar crossing (huge waves stood her on end, then while in trough, waves broke on top of her, pushing her WAY under the surface-yet all windows held and she survived only breaking loose flybridge seats, tender, etc.) that would had sunk many another yacht, which proved for a fact that these yachts have what it takes.

 1/08.
 The last Meridian 490 ever has now been built.
 There will be no more new 490′s built.
 Too bad, as the 490 and the 4788 were one of the best designs ever built, and are extremely popular.